AustinGatlin/GameTesting/CaseStudies/Fallout76.md

 How I would identify the bug: I would start a new game, join a session and use the developer's console commands and tools to automatically increase my character's sneak to maximum.
 Then I would find various monsters and sneak attack them and wait to see if they instantly know my location or not.

 ### Bug 4
-The bug:
+The bug: Power armor decreasing max carry weight

-Box type:
+Box type: white box

-Type of testing:
+Type of testing: Unit testing.
+This issue is clearly isolated to the power armor itself and how it effects the player's max carry weight.
+Unit testing the power armor would have caught that the power armor has an issue with the player's carry weight since a unit test would make sure that each function of the power armor behaves as it should.

-How I would identify the bug:
+How I would identify the bug: I would start a new game and join a session.
+Then, I would note what my max carry weight is, and get in and out of the power armor, each time taking note of what my max carry weight is.

 ### Bug 5